-This is a guest post by Rebecca Hall.
+This is a guest post by Rebecca Hall of Life Beyond Borders.

 I have suffered from wanderlust ever since a teenager and at the tender age of 19, took myself off to Australia for a year.
 Various job roles in my 20s at LHR airport enabled me to satisfy my wanderlust, but it’s only in my 30s that I’ve started to look closer to home (the UK) and discover Europe.